VirtusLab/git-machete/blogs/git-machete-1/blog.md

 ![git machete status](status-l-3.png)

-When you modified the definition file, `git machete status` marked the edge between `develop` and `change-table` as yellow.
+When you modified the branch layout file, `git machete status` marked the edge between `develop` and `change-table` as yellow.
 This means that the downstream branch (`change-table`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.
 Translating from _git-ese_ to English, there are probably commits from some other branches on the way between `develop` and `change-table`;
 this is exactly the case now (there are indeed commits originating on `adjust-reads-prec` and `block-cancel-order`).